-In honor of Godzilla's 68th birthday (Nov 3) here's my praise and love of my favorite version of that original classic, a truly one-of-a-kind--colorized, bastardized, lionized and ionized--remix from 1977 by Italian cult luminary Luigi Cozzi.
-Impossible to find anywhere these days but on a stream culled from a VHS dupe, its sound and image warped by the ravages of time, you'd think it something to be ignored and forgotten except as a strange footnote in the Godzilla Wiki.
+In honor of Godzilla's 68th birthday (Nov 3) here's my praise and love of my favorite version of that original classic.
+It's a truly one-of-a-kind--colorized, bastardized, anti-pasteurized, lionized and ionized--remix from 1977 by Italian cult luminary Luigi Cozzi.
+Impossible to find anywhere these days but on a YouTube or Internet Archive stream culled from a VHS dupe, its sound and image warped by the ravages of time, you'd think it something to be ignored and forgotten except as a strange footnote in the Godzilla Wiki.
 But no!
-Even mangled and re-duped, dubbed, and dumped for dead, it still flows like a psychedelic special report from your coziest nightmare.
+Even mangled and re-duped, dubbed, and dumped for dead, COZZILLA still flows like a psychedelic special report from your coziest monster kid nightmare.

-That's four layers of meta and three different directors!
-It begins in Japanese with Ishiro Honda, then 'Burred' American by Terry O. Morse, then made Italian vivid, colorful and profound by Luigi Cozzi.
+That's four layers of meta and three different directors, with credits to match.
+They begin with Ishiro Honda, then Terry O. Morse (director of the American version), then Luigi Cozzi.
 The combination of the three, like some 30 story exquisite corpse, results in the best, the ultimate, the only version that feels truly 'complete.'
 Not only profound, but moving and elegaic without wallowing in late-inning histrionics like we get in Honda's version.

 Just to preface: I'm a huge Luigi Cozzi fan (see my gushing appreciation of his other films here).
 His imagination and love of the genre is so all-consuming it brings his work way past the boring and familiar things that hold up other directors, i.e. pacing, classical-style narrative, character arcs, romantic arcs, and heartfelt dialogue.
 Instead, Cozzi gives us everything great about Italian versions of America sci-fi movies, with an endearing primitivism that captures the essence of why we want to see a movie in the first place, especially one we want to watch over and over and never get bored, the way children never get bored of their favorite bedtime story - because myths never age, and are never fully known, never fully consumed.